 - Nicotine from smoking

 - Opiates (such as Oxycontin and Heroin)

-Addicts, with sexual dysfunction, can overcome their problems once they quit abusing drugs and concentrate on their rehab therapy plan.
-There are a lot of recovery centers services that can offer treatments to end the cycle of drug addiction.
+Addicts with sexual dysfunction can overcome their problems once they quit abusing drugs and concentrate on their rehab therapy plan.
+There are a lot of recovery center services that can offer treatments to end the cycle of drug addiction.
 If individuals are still having difficulty overcoming their sexual dysfunction, they can visit a sex therapist that can help them.